hanhanwu/Hanhan_LangGraph_Exercise/README.md

 ## Resources
 * [LangGraph Tutorials][7]
-  * The tutorials are either a bit out of dated or have problems, I made the improvement 💝
+  * The tutorials are either a bit out of dated or have problems, I made the improvement [in my notebooks][8] 💝
-    * [Agentic RAG][9]
-      * It checks overall retrieval relevancy, if not relevant, update the query and startover
-      * Also shows how to use ToolNode and tools_condition
-    * [Corrective RAG][8]
-      * When there's at least 1 irrelevant retrieved document, the query will be written to search web resources, found web resources will be added into relevant document list to generate the final answer

 * [How to Launch Local LangGraph Server and LangGraph Studio WebUI][6]
   *  `langgraph new ./test_app --template react-agent-python`